The Health Unit is mandated to enforce the Smoke-Free Ontario Act, 2017, within its jurisdiction.

-The changes to the Act also instituted new measures to ensure compliance with these new sections.
+The Act also institutes measures to ensure compliance with these prohibitions.
 Every employer/owner of an enclosed workplace/public place must:

 - ensure compliance of the legislation